Working with Patches

 Basic Workflow

 This example assumes you're working on a source 3.0 (quilt) format package with patches in debian/patches parseable by git-quiltimport(1).
-The git branch currently checked out is named debian/sid.
+The git branch currently checked out is named debian/latest.

 The debian-branch we start from.